streamingfast/substreams/docs/developers-guide/running-substreams.md

 Inform Substreams where to find the `substreams.yaml` configuration file.

+{% hint style="info" %}
+**Note**: The `substreams.yaml` configuration file argument in the command is optional if you are within the root folder of your Substreams and your manifest file is named `substreams.yaml.
+{% endhint %}

 #### Module

 The `map_transfers` module is defined in the manifest and it is the module run by Substreams.

 #### Block mapping

-Start mapping at the specific block `12292922` by using passing the flag and block number.\
+Start mapping at the specific block `12292922` by using passing the flag and block number `--start-block 12292922`.
-`--start-block 12292922`

 Cease block processing by using `--stop-block +1.` The `+1` option requests a single block.
 In the example, the next block is `12292923`.